 It is not only the fish harvesters themselves who are employed in the supply chair of the herring roe fishery in the Strait of Georgia, B.C.
 Here, we enumerate the number of types of jobs generated by the supply chain.
 We measure employment in full-time equivalents (FTEs) to standardize the importance of these various industries that are seasonal by nature.
 A standard measure of full-time equivalent is 2080 hours annually, defined as 40 hours per week for 52 weeks per year.

 The combined fisheries for herring roe and food and bait generated 790 jobs during the fishing season, which is equivalent to 91 full-time jobs (GSGislason & Associates Ltd. 2015).
 The processing of herring generates more jobs, hours of work, and total income than those generated by the capture portion of the fishery.
-There are additional jobs generated through spin-off employment including transportation, unloading of herring, and marketing and sales, although these are a much smaller portion when compared to fishing and processing.
+There are additional jobs generated through spin-off employment including transportation, unloading of herring, and marketing and sales, although these are a much smaller portion when compared to fishing and processing (Table 1).

 Figure 5 Processing employment by fishery type.
 Source: Estimated based on processing requirements in DFO, 2018.